-The first female jockey to win the Melbourne Cup, Michelle made the race that stops a nation a race that inspired one.
+The first ever female jockey to win the Melbourne Cup, Michelle made ‘the race that stops a nation’ a race that inspired one.
 Her graciousness in the face of untold triumph and tragedy is now a beacon for many people.

-Her story inspired the film Ride Like a Girl, Australian actress Rachel Griffiths' directorial debut.
-Released across Australia in September 2019, it was the highest grossing Australian film of the year.
+Her story has inspired the motion picture Ride Like a Girl, the film is also Australian actress Rachel Griffiths' directorial debut.
+The film was released across in Australia in September 2019 and was the highest grossing Australian film of the year.

-Michelle will be written into our history books as an icon who lives with gratitude and humility.
+Michelle will be written into our history books as that rare kind of icon— one who lives with gratitude and humility.

-The youngest daughter of the ten children of Paddy and Mary Payne, Michelle grew up on a farm at Miners Rest, near Ballarat in central Victoria.
-Her mother died in a motor vehicle accident when Michelle was only six months old, leaving Paddy to raise the children as a single father.
+Family: The youngest daughter of the ten children of Paddy and Mary Payne, Michelle grew up on a farm at Miners Rest, a locality near Ballarat in central Victoria.
+Mary died in a motor vehicle accident when Michelle was only six months old, leaving Paddy to raise the children as a single father.

-Michelle entered racing aged 15, the eighth of the Payne children to do so.
-She won her first race at Ballarat aboard Reigning, a horse trained by her father.
+Racing: Michelle entered racing aged 15, the eighth of the Payne children to do so.
+She won in her first race at Ballarat, aboard Reigning, a horse trained by her father.

-In March 2004, Michelle fell heavily during a race at Sandown Racecourse, Melbourne, fracturing her skull and bruising her brain.
-As a result of her prolonged recovery period—including a further fall where she fractured her wrist—Michelle was granted a three-month extension to her apprenticeship, allowing her time to ride out her claim.
+Accident: In March 2004, Michelle fell heavily at a race in Sandown Racecourse in Melbourne, fracturing her skull and bruising her brain.
+As a result of her prolonged recovery period—including a further fall where she fractured her wrist—Michelle was granted a three month extension to her apprenticeship, to allow her time to ride out her claim.

-In November 2015, Michelle rode Prince of Penzance, at odds of 100 to 1, to win the Melbourne Cup, becoming the first female jockey to win Australia's most prestigious horse race.
+On the first Tuesday in November 2015, Michelle Payne rode Prince of Penzance, at odds of 100 to 1, to win the 2015 Melbourne Cup, becoming the first woman jockey to win Australia's most prestigious horse race.